kaveena/caffe-pruning/README.md

 ## Building Caffe

+The Caffe build process uses CMake.
+The build is an out-of-tree build, so don't run CMake in the Caffe source directory (the directory where this file is located).

+Instead, make a temporary directory anywhere *outside* of this directory, and say `cmake <options> /path/to/source/directory`.
+CMake will generate the build for you in that temporary directory, and then you can just say `make` to build Caffe there.

+### Build Options

 There are many CMake options to be aware of when building Caffe for different uses.
 Here is a summary of the most important build options.
 You can control any of these on the command line when invoking CMake by saying